umarsalman/getting-started-with-git/introduction/umarsalman.md

-I am computer engineeering student.
+I am computer engineeering student from New Delhi, India.